Saverio976/bobot-inette/README.md

 3. go to (en) / va (fr)

 open a input box to ask what application you want to switch to

+4. quit (en) / quitte (fr)

+open a confirm box to kill your old current application